anjahess/DNAvi/docs/source/Ladders.rst

 .. code-block::

-   python3 DNAvi.py -i tests/electropherogram.csv -l tests/ladder.csv -m tests/metadata.csv --include
+   dnavi -i tests/electropherogram.csv -l tests/ladder.csv -m tests/metadata.csv --include

 This will result in the markers being included, without the need to change the ladder file: